Ocotepeque

 Ocotepeque is a municipality in the Honduran department of Ocotepeque.
 The town of Nueva Ocotepeque is the municipal seat and the capital of the department.
+Ocotepeque means: Pine Mountain.

 The department borders two countries, Guatemala and El Salvador and covers 1,630 km^{2}.
 It is mostly mountainous, and has a population of 111,474 (2006).
 Its main economic activities are agricultural, including coffee, corn, cabbage, sugar cane, and onions.
 Due to its favourable location just a few kilometres away from the border with El Salvador at El Poy, as well as the border with Guatemala at Agua Caliente, Ocotepeque has the economic benefit of being a tri-country centre of business.
 It also attracts residents of smaller neighbouring towns, who come to Ocotepeque to purchase things or to study.

 Location

 Directly to the north are the municipalities of Sinuapa and Concepción; to the south is El Salvador; to the east is Sinuapa; and to the west is the municipality of Santa Fe.

 About three hours by bus to the north is the larger city of Santa Rosa de Copán.

 The closest airport in Honduras is located approximately 5–6 hours to the north in San Pedro Sula.
 Tegucigalpa, where Honduras' other major airport is located, is 10–12 hours away by bus.

 Ocotepeque is also located about 3 hours from San Salvador, the capital of El Salvador, where another major airport is located.